 The beach also offers rental equipment, ensuring you have everything you need.
 Spectacular sunsets add to the charm, making each session truly memorable for enthusiasts.

 29 – Spot an octopus while scuba diving

 Visibility in the waters around the island is excellent, which makes scuba diving one of the most thrilling things to do in Kos.
 There are trips for both beginners and experts, taking in famous local dive sites from the shore or by boat.

 Descend into the underwater kingdom and swim with shoals of fish as they dart over the reef.
 Keep your eyes peeled for moray eels lurking in dark crevices.

 Explore the house and discover what life was like back in the 5th century BC, and admire frescos and mosaics in the arcade.
-Then take a wander through the fragrant gardens and vineyards, or enjoy a performance at the reconstructed theater.
+Attend workshops on ancient techniques, then take a wander through the fragrant gardens and vineyards, or enjoy a performance at the reconstructed theater.